MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 });
 ```

-If you return `true`, your app must obtain (using your own code) the user's permission and message the SDK with the result using the following API:
+If you return `true`, your app must obtain (using your own code) the user's permission and update the SDK with the result using the following API:

 ```javascript
 import Crashes, { UserConfirmation } from 'appcenter-crashes';